thisisobate/kyverno-website/src/content/docs/policies/tekton/require-tekton-namespace-pipelinerun/require-tekton-namespace-pipelinerun.md

 ---
-title: "Require Namespace for Tekton PipelineRun"
+title: 'Require Namespace for Tekton PipelineRun'
 category: Tekton
 version: 1.7.0
 subject: PipelineRun
-policyType: "validate"
+policyType: 'validate'
 description: >
   A Namespace is required for a PipelineRun and may not be set to `default`.
 ---

 ## Policy Definition

 <a href="https://github.com/kyverno/policies/raw/main//tekton/require-tekton-namespace-pipelinerun/require-tekton-namespace-pipelinerun.yaml" target="-blank">/tekton/require-tekton-namespace-pipelinerun/require-tekton-namespace-pipelinerun.yaml</a>

 ```yaml